Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 If you have an incorrect `ncn_metadata.csv` file, you will be unable to deploy the NCNs.
 This section details a recovery procedure in case that happens.

-1. Remove the incorrectly generated configs.
-Before deleting the incorrectly generated configs consider making a backup of them.
+1. Remove the incorrectly generated configurations.
+Before deleting the incorrectly generated configurations, consider making a backup of them.
 In case they need to be examined at a later time.

     > **`WARNING`** Ensure that the `SYSTEM_NAME` environment variable is correctly set.
 If `SYSTEM_NAME` is
     > not set the command below could potentially remove the entire prep directory.